 The Archdeacon of Buckingham is Guy Elsmore.
-Before his move to the Oxford Diocese he was Area Dean of Toxteth and Wavertree in the City of Liverpool, and Rector of St Luke in the City Team Ministry.
+Before his move to the Diocese of Oxford, he was area dean of Toxteth and Wavertree in the city of Liverpool and rector of St Luke in the City Team Ministry.

 Guy was born and brought up in Sutton Coldfield and studied physics at the University of Edinburgh.
 After graduation he worked with the homeless in the centre of Liverpool before training for ordination at Ridley Hall.
 Returning to the Diocese of Liverpool, he served as curate at St Michael’s, Huyton, and then as vicar of the shared RC/C of E parish of St Basil and All Saints in Widnes, where he also became area dean.